 The cake is delicious and the frosting is to die for!
 The original recipe calls for dried cranberries, but my in-laws used raisins.
 This is what I also did.
 I am usually not a big fan of raisins, but I love it in this cake.
 The cake is suppose to be four layers, but I was too afraid the cake was going to fall apart when I made mine so I only did two layers.
 Part of my issue may have been due to the fact that instead of doing two nine inch rounds I used my Demarle large round mold (which is 9.5 inches) and did the whole cake in that and just cooked it longer.
 It probably would have helped to refrigerate or freeze the cake a bit before trying to cut it into layers.

 - 2½ cups flour

-- 1 teaspoon baking soda
+- 1 tsp baking soda

-- 1 teaspoon baking powder
+- 1 tsp baking powder

-- 1-1/2 teaspoons pumpkin pie spice
+- 1½ tsp pumpkin pie spice

-- 1/2 teaspoon salt
+- ½ tsp salt

-- 1 cup granulated sugar
+- 1 cup sugar

-- 3/4 cup packed light-brown sugar
+- ¾ cup brown sugar

-- 1-1/2 cups vegetable oil
+- 1½ cups vegetable oil (I use canola)

 - 4 eggs

-- 2 teaspoons vanilla extract
+- 2 tsp vanilla

 - 3 medium-size carrots, peeled and shredded (about 2 cups)

-- 3/4 cup walnuts, chopped
+- ¾ cup walnuts, chopped

-- 1/2 cup sweetened dried cranberries (I used raisins)
+- ½ cup sweetened dried cranberries (I used raisins)

-- 1/2 cup (1 stick) unsalted butter, softened
+- ½ cup butter, softened

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla

-- 3 cups confectioners’ sugar
+- 3 cups powdered sugar

 - cranberries and walnuts, for garnish (I just used walnuts)

-2. Cake: In medium-size bowl, whisk flour, baking soda, baking powder, pumpkin pie spice and salt.
+- Cake: In medium-size bowl, whisk flour, baking soda, baking powder, pumpkin pie spice and salt.
 In large bowl, beat sugars, oil, eggs and vanilla on medium speed until blended.
 On low, beat in flour mixture until smooth.
 Stir in carrots, nuts and cranberries.
 Divide batter between pans, spreading evenly.

-3. Bake at 350 degrees for 42 to 44 minutes or until toothpick inserted in center comes out clean.
+- Bake at 350 degrees for 42 to 44 minutes or until toothpick inserted in center comes out clean.
 Cool on wire rack 10 minutes.
 Turn out and cool completely.

-4. Frosting: In large bowl, beat cream cheese, butter and vanilla until creamy.
+- Frosting: In large bowl, beat cream cheese, butter and vanilla until creamy.
 Gradually beat in confectioners sugar until smooth.